mdundek/yava/USE.md

 assistantSession.speekOut(text)
 ```

-If you want to initiate a new assistant session manually, you can do so using the `hijackSession` function of the `voiceAssistant` instance:
+If you want to initiate a new assistant session manually, you can do so using the `hijackSession` function of the `Yava` object:

 ```node
 if(Yava.connected){
     try{
         let assistantSession = await Yava.hijackSession();